 WHY IS ONE-FOURTH OF ALL EDIBLE PRODUCE BEING WASTED ON FARMS IN THE U.S.?

-One-third of all edible produce is wasted on farms in the U.S. because of a disaggregated supply chain that has historically been offline.
-For a perishable product like produce, this means that surplus and imperfect goods cannot find ways to market in a timely enough manner.
-Full Harvest is working to solve this problem with the first B2B marketplace for surplus and imperfect produce, connecting farmers to food manufacturers.
+One-fourth of all edible produce is wasted on farms in the U.S. because of a disaggregated supply chain that has historically been offline.
+For a perishable product like produce, this means that some produce, especially surplus and imperfect, cannot find ways to market in a timely enough manner.
+Full Harvest is working to solve this problem with the first online business-to-business (B2B) marketplace for all produce, including surplus and imperfect, connecting farmers to commercial produce buyers.

 #2 Grade produce has wider cosmetic tolerances than USDA #1 Grade, but is still perfectly edible, great quality and delicious.
 This produce can be sold into value-add food production that processes the produce in some way, removing the need for cosmetic perfection.
 However, many commodities do not have robust secondary markets, so we help suppliers establish markets for this quality, “imperfect” produce.
 Some specific #2 Grade specifications you may see include Juicer, Peeler, and Commercial grades.
 Buying this produce grade helps increase revenue to farmers and a portion of it helps to reduce food waste.

 FULL HARVEST INNOVATIVE GRADE